metatron-app/metatron-discovery/README.md

 ### Using REST API
 Metatron support RESTful APIs.
 Please refer to the following details [how to using the REST API](.github/USE_REST_API.md)

+### Dockerize Metatron Discovery
+After completing the build, you can create a docker image.
+<pre><code>$ cd discovery-distribution
+$ docker build -t {image name}:{image tag} -f docker/Dockerfile
+</code></pre>

+:exclamation: Note that there must be only one package in the target directory.

 Problems & Suggestions
 ----------------------------
 This project welcomes contributions and suggestions.
 If you encounter any bugs or want to request new features, feel free to open an [GitHub Issue](https://github.com/metatron-app/metatron-discovery/issues) in the repo so that the community can find resolutions for it.
 Or reports bug to our [discussion forum](https://metatron.app/discussion/).
 Although, please check before you raise an issue.
 That is please make sure someone else hasn’t already created an issue for the same topic.